 In terms of section 63(1) of the Act, before any person may attend or participate in a shareholders meeting such as the Annual General Meeting convened in terms of this notice of Annual General Meeting, that person must present reasonably satisfactory identification and the person presiding at the Annual General Meeting must be reasonably satisfied that the right of that person to participate and vote, either as a shareholder, or as a proxy for a shareholder, has been reasonably verified.
-The Company will regard presentation of an original of a meeting participants' valid license, identity document or passport to be satisfactory identification.
+The Company will regard the presentation of a participants' original valid drivers license, identity document or passport as satisfactory identification.